Home » By Course » Breakfast » Sweet Potato Pancakes

 This post may contain affiliate links.
 See my disclosure policy.

-Wonderfully fluffy and packed with healthy sweet potato and the flavor of fresh orange, this sweet potato pancakes recipe is sure to become a favorite!
+Wonderfully fluffy, puffy, and packed with healthy sweet potato and the flavor of fresh orange, this sweet potato pancakes recipe is sure to become a favorite!

 My first thought, they’re both the same color.
 Second thought, they’re both sweet.
 So I knew I wanted to make something that was all-over sweet.
 I not only wanted to use the juice from the orange, but I wanted to take advantage of all that tasty fresh orange zest as well.
 Not knowing yet what I was going to make, I started looking for my zester.
-It wasn’t where it was supposed to be (does that ever happen in your home?).
+It wasn’t where it was supposed to be (can you relate?).
 I finally found it in another kitchen cabinet – my husband had put it there (who else, right?).
 As fate would have it, it happened to be next to the maple syrup.
-Perfect!
+Bingo!
 We were going to have breakfast for dinner.
-(Sometimes that’s what really hits the spot, isn’t it?)
-Specifically, we were going to have Sweet Potato, Orange and Buttermilk Pancakes.
+(Because, why not?)
+Specifically, we were going to have Sweet Potato Orange Buttermilk Pancakes.
 And they needed to be soft and airy.
-They needed to be puffy.
+And they needed to be puffy.
+I happy to report that the goal was accomplished and breakfast-dinner was a success!

 Sweet Potato Pancakes Recipe